PilkDrinker/PilkDots/README.md

 > [!NOTE]
 > This installation script is currently limited to Gentoo and Arch (and derivatives of Arch), and is not 100% done.
 Some features may need to be configured manually.

+> [!WARNING]
+> Do not run `yay` or `paru` as root.
+Running these AUR helpers as root can cause permanent damage to your system.
+Always run them as a regular user.

 # Manual Installation

 1. Install the dependencies with your preffered AUR helper: